dhiltgen/home_automation/README.md

 * More sprinkler smarts
 * Consolidate old historical readings to high/low for each day to improve performance on low-power systems like RasberryPIs
+* Convert initial bootstrap logic from hard-coded scripts to configuration driven

 # Wipe old data